louthy/csharp-monad/README.md

 * `Try<T>`
 * `Writer<W,T>`

 The library is stable, functional and pretty well tested.

 __NuGet__ https://www.nuget.org/packages/csharp-monad/

+__NOTE__ _For a more complete (and more active) functional framework including most of the monads listed above, please check my other project Language-Ext: https://github.com/louthy/language-ext_

 ### A note about laziness